tim-hardcastle/Pipefish/docs/pipefish-a-high-level-view.md

-# Charm: a high level view
+# Pipefish: a high level view

 ## 0. Introduction
-While Charm is a general-purpose language, it was particularly created to implement ideas about how people could more ergonomically create, manage, and use CRUD apps.
+While Pipefish is a general-purpose language, it was particularly created to implement ideas about how people could more ergonomically create, manage, and use CRUD apps.

-Charm was, roughly speaking, inspired by the thought: “People like databases and they like spreadsheets.
+Pipefish was, roughly speaking, inspired by the thought: “People like databases and they like spreadsheets.
 Let's make a language which at a *very very* high level captures the things people like about them.”
-In part 1 of this document I will first explain which features of these apps I wish to emulate, and then briefly point out how Charm seeks to embody them.
-In part 2 I will point out some principles that I think apply generally to language design, and add a few notes on how these relate to the more distinctive decisions of the language design and to the aims of Charm in particular as set out in part 1.
+In part 1 of this document I will first explain which features of these apps I wish to emulate, and then briefly point out how Pipefish seeks to embody them.
+In part 2 I will point out some principles that I think apply generally to language design, and add a few notes on how these relate to the more distinctive decisions of the language design and to the aims of Pipefish in particular as set out in part 1.

 ## 1. A CRUD language